samtaylormjh/rails-project-manager/README.md

 - First ICE ticked primary by default

-- Editing notes inside the note?
-Submit onBlur?
+- Notes as an array, remove from the edit page and display a list of notes above the note form

 - Testing